Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 They relaxed for a while, putting the anger behind them both.
 It wasn’t easy.
 Probably not many men *could* have put a beating like that in the past.

-...And… *Christ.* That hadn’t even been a fight.
+...And... *Christ.* That hadn’t even been a fight.
 It had been a fuckin’ one-sided beatdown.
 Adam had just taken him to fuckin’ *school* and punched any notions Firth might have had of them being evenly matched clean out of him.
 That was somethin’ to chew over for a long time.

 Beside him, Adam awkwardly shifted again.